 ITIL 4 Foundation

-ITIL 4 Foundation is the introductory module of the framework, providing students with a summary of AXELOS’ updated approach to ITSM.
-For example, it goes over the end-to-end ‘Service Value System (SVS)’, as well as the frameworks which have been recently integrated with ITIL, such as Lean, Agile, and DevOps.
-The module also covers a number of key elements, including ITIL 4’s guiding principles, the four dimensions of service management, the SVS, ‘Service Value Chain’, and 7 ITIL practices.
+ITIL 4 Foundation serves as an introduction to the framework, providing students with a summary of AXELOS’ updated approach to ITSM.
+It includes an explanation of the end-to-end ‘Service Value System (SVS)’, along with the frameworks which have been recently integrated with ITIL, such as DevOps, Agile, and Lean.

 ITIL Specialist: Create, Deliver and Support (CDS)

-ITIL Specialist: Create, Deliver and Support looks at the core service management activities that make up the framework.
+ITIL 4 Specialist: Create, Deliver and Support looks at the core service management activities that make up ITIL 4.
 Students learn how to integrate various activities and value streams to create, deliver, and support IT services and products.
-The module also looks at several practices, methods, and tools designed to optimize performance and enable continuous improvement.
+The module also covers tools, practices, and methods designed to boost performance and ensure quality and continuous improvement.

 ITIL Specialist: Drive Stakeholder Value (DSV)

-ITIL Specialist: Drive Stakeholder Value covers how service providers engage and interact with users, customers, suppliers, and other ‘stakeholders’.
-With an understanding of how this works, students will be better equipped to translate stakeholder demands into tangible actions that can increase the value of products and services.
+ITIL Specialist: Drive Stakeholder Value examines engagement and interaction between service providers and their suppliers, customers, and users (in other words, their ‘stakeholders’).
+With an understanding of how this works, students will be better equipped to translate stakeholder demands into clear targets and tangible value.

-Students learn to use a variety of tools and methods designed to maximize stakeholder satisfaction.
-The module also examines elements such as communication, multi-supplier management, relationship management, User Experience (UX) design, Customer Experience (CX) design, ‘Service Level Agreement (SLA)’ design, and customer journey mapping.
+Candidates learn to use a variety of tools and methods designed to maximize stakeholder satisfaction.
+The module also covers elements such as ‘Service Level Agreement (SLA)’ design, communication, relationship management, multi-supplier management, User Experience (UX) and Customer Experience (CX) design, and customer journey mapping.
 ITIL practitioners can also use the module as a reference guide for future projects.

 ITIL Specialist: High Velocity IT (HVIT)

-ITIL Specialist: High Velocity IT focuses on the pressures that come with the environment of modern IT.
+ITIL Specialist: High Velocity IT focuses on the environment of modern IT.
 Digital organizations and operating models must contend with a high-velocity market, where being competitive means having to optimize your speed, responsiveness, agility, and cost-effectiveness as you strive to release high-quality products and services.
 To maximize your business value, you cannot ignore the reality of this situation.
 Instead, you need to equip yourself to master it.

-Students will look at valuable and widely-used working practices that can help them thrive, such as Agile and Lean.
-They will also look at useful technological practices, including automatic testing, automation, and the use of cloud software.
+Candidates look at valuable and widely-used working practices that can help them thrive in high-velocity environments, such as Agile and Lean.
+They also examine useful technology and practices, including automatic testing, automation, and the Cloud.

 ITIL Strategist: Direct, Plan and Improve (DPI)